-Any patient who has been COVID-19 positive (confirmed by PCR or Rapid Diagnostic Testing (including POCT) or LFD test) in the last 28 days does not need to be considered a contact should there be a subsequent exposure during that 28 period.
-Daily Rapid Diagnostic Testing (including POCT) or LFD testing of these patients is therefore not required during this time period.
+Any patient who has been COVID-19 positive (confirmed by laboratory based PCR or Rapid Diagnostic Testing (including POCT) or LFD test) in the last 28 days does not need to be considered a contact should there be a subsequent exposure during that 28 period.
+Daily testing of these patients is therefore not required during this time period.